UPPS 06.02.01 - Communication with Governmental Agencies

 In all cases in which university faculty or staff employees initiate exceptional contacts or requests, they should, whenever practical, clear that contact or request with their supervisor in advance.
 When advance clearance is not practical, they should summarize the contact, in a timely manner, to their supervisor, and the contacts should be explained through channels to the appropriate vice president.

 REVIEWERS OF THIS UPPS

-Position Date Special Assistant to the President December 1 E6Y
+Position Date Vice President for University Administration December 1 E6Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedures from the date of this document until superseded.